cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-digital-integrity.md

 [^valueofvalues]: See: [The Value of Values with Rich Hickey](https://www.youtube.com/watch?v=-6BsiVyC1kM): Rich Hickey's concept of a "value" in functional programming emphasizes immutability and timelessness, which contrasts with the idea of an ever-changing entity that persists through time.
 [^narrativeorpsychologicalcontinuity]: What Matters Is the Organism: If you suffer memory loss, you don't become someone else.
 You remain you because of the unbroken chain of your body's existence as a single, living entity.
 [^scientificconsensus]: It's not that the scientific consensus is a good concept in the first place.
 But if you use it as a proxy for truth, you have to let competition unfold on a level playing field so that new ideas can be tested without prejudice.
 Relying on consensus will throw us back to pre-modern times, when truth was decided by rhetoric and majority opinion.
 The scientific revolution - led by figures like Galileo Galilei and Isaac Newton - placed the experiment at the heart of determining truth.
 Einstein's relativity theory was validated not because he was a persuasive speaker, but because experiments showed it fit observable reality better than previous models.
+[^barbapapa]: Barbapapa © Alice Taylor & Thomas Taylor.
+All rights reserved.
+Used with permission.
+For more information, visit [www.barbapapa.com](https://www.barbapapa.com/the-barbapa-family-en/).